thisfred/all_thumbs/README.md

 I will also try to be very specific about when and where a particular rule of thumb does or does not apply.
-To be very clear up front: treating any of these as absolute laws is not going to lead to good
-results: In most cases, existing practices and patterns in your project or organization should trump these *opinions* wherever they conflict.
+To be very clear up front: treating any of these as absolute laws is not going to lead to good results.
+In most cases, existing practices and patterns in your project or organization should trump these *opinions* wherever they conflict.

 Even if you are starting a new project from scratch, try to build